 It is only when the Wizard Boax shows up that Arete finds herself in trouble.

-The wizard has come almost like one of her suitors.
+The wizard comes like one of her suitors.
 But he casts a spell on her, changing her into a perfect looking Princess, deceiving everyone.
 Thus he is able to kidnap her.
 The magic traps her clever mind, making her obedient and unquestioning.
 Instead of a girl brimming with curiosity she stands like a doll.

 The wizard steals Arete back to his home, where we suddenly meet the real wizard.